NainikaSai09/recipe-time-analysis/README.md

 ### NMAR Analysis
 I believe the **`description`** column is **NMAR (Not Missing At Random)**.
 Whether a contributor writes a description likely depends on unobserved, person-specific factors such as their motivation, writing habits, or how strongly they feel about the recipe.
 These factors are **not recorded** anywhere else in the dataset, so the probability that `description` is missing cannot be fully explained using observed variables like `n_steps`, `minutes`, or `average_rating`.

 Because this missingness mechanism depends on unobserved contributor traits, the missingness in `description` is best characterized as **NMAR**.
-To potentially treat it as **MAR**, we would need additional data about user behavior — for example, per-user history of how often they leave descriptions, time spent on the site, or whether they usually post detailed content.
+To potentially treat it as **MAR**, we would need additional data about user behavior, for example, per-user history of how often they leave descriptions, time spent on the site, or whether they usually post detailed content.
 With such behavioral features, we might be able to model the missingness using observed information instead of unobserved preferences.

 ### Missingness Dependency